CAVEconnectome/CAVEclient/docs/guide/materialization.rst

 The defaults make reasonable assumptions about what you want to query, namely that the synapse_table is the table that the info service advertises, and that if you specify a bounding box, that you want the post_pt_position.
 These can be overridden of course, but the above bounding box query is simplified to.

+**NOTE!
+This API is not designed to enable enmass downloading of the entire synapse table there are more efficent ways of doing this.
+Contact your dataset administrator for more information if this is what you are looking to do.**

 .. code:: python